rongyuhuang/practical-.net-for-financial-markets/doc/ch3.md

 established methodology for migrating/importing this data in the new system.
 Of course, the first- time migration/import takes a lot of time because of field-level mapping and the finalization of the structure.
 However, once the structure is finalized, subsequent imports do not require this kind of effort.
-Let’s examine the conversion methodology in some detail.112C H A P T E R 3 ■ T H E D ATA C O N V E R S I O N E N G I N E
+Let’s examine the conversion methodology in some detail.

 The entire step of populating data from a legacy system to a new system comprises the follow- ing two broad processes:
   Cleansing the data received from the source system